Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 DAVE doesn't come cheap, but then this DAC is quite some product.
 We're smitten and we think you will be too.

-Read the full review: Chord DAVE
+Read our full Chord DAVE review

 We've no hesitation in saying Nagra’s HD DAC is one of the best DACs on the planet.
 It's a hugely desirable piece of kit that boasts immaculate build quality and immense attention to detail.
 Of course, to get the best from the Nagra you need to add premium partners (otherwise it's like running a Bentley on pram wheels), but once hooked up you're treated to a wonderfully organic, natural and detailed sound.